 NPAC personnel take action to resend a failed disconnect for a subscription version.

 NPAC SMS issues the M-DELETE to all Local SMSs for which the disconnect previously failed for the subscriptionVersion, and are accepting downloads for the NPA-NXX of the subscriptionVersion.
+For the XML interface, SVDD – SvDeleteDownload.

 Local SMSs should respond successfully to the M-DELETE.
+For the XML interface, DNLR – DownloadReply.

 NPAC SMS waits for a response from each Local SMS.